 Empower residents to shape the future of their neighborhoods and of Baltimore.

 While there are many excellent resources that can aid community groups in strengthening capacity and effectiveness, there has not been an urban planning and development focused training opportunity - until now!
 The Baltimore Planning Academy focuses on building community leadership around urban planning, policy and development issues - specifically through a Baltimore-lens.

 We want you to realize your community's vision for Baltimore - please join us!

 WHAT CAN YOU EXPECT FROM THE PLANNING ACADEMY?

-Over six weeks, Academy participants will participate in six core workshops.
-Each session will cover a different aspect of urban planning and development in Baltimore, and will include interactive group activities and panel discussions.
+Over six weeks, Academy participants will participate in a series of workshops covering the principles of zoning, development review and neighborhood planning in Baltimore.
+Each session will cover a different aspect of urban planning and development, and will include interactive group activities and panel discussions.
+We strive to provide one neighborhood tour of a development site during each six-week session.
 The course will be kept small (up to 30 participants) to encourage interaction and learning among participants, facilitators, and instructors.

 Our intention is to bring together a diverse group of community residents with an interest in urban planning and development.
 We encourage anyone with an interest improving their neighborhood, community, and Baltimore City to apply.
 We strongly encourage applicants from communities impacted by historic patterns of disinvestment to apply.

 Instructors will be a mix of experts from City government, the non-profit sector and the development sector in Baltimore.